tanmay99patil/subHttpx/README.md

 ## Features

-- Finds subdomains of a given domain using `subfinder`.
+- Runs subfinder to discover subdomains and saves it to 'subs.domain.com.subfinder.txt'.
 - Checks live hosts among the subdomains using `httpx`.
 - Runs detailed `httpx` scans on live subdomains or on all subdomains (based on a flag).
-- This are the flags used as it gives almost all necessary details `-sc -cl -ct -title -ip -td`
+- Runs httpx with additional options (-sc -cl -ct -title -ip -td) for live subdomains.
+This gives all necessary information
 - Saves all outputs in a dedicated folder named after the domain.
 - Outputs are separated for clarity: subs, live subs, detailed httpx scans, etc.